These Numbers Show Favorable Signs for Brixmor Property Group Inc. (BRX)

 Sponsored

-The stock witnessed a 1.52% loss in the last 1 month and extending the period to 3 months gives it a 7.24%, and is -0.55% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.26% over the week and 2.44% over the month.
+The stock witnessed a 4.09% gain in the last 1 month and extending the period to 3 months gives it a 3.02%, and is -1.03% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.03% over the week and 2.24% over the month.

 Brixmor Property Group Inc. (BRX) Analyst Forecasts